lyraproj/docs/_docs/architecture.md

 ### pcore

-The Manages the Puppet Type System, dynamic typed values, Puppet compatible serialization of RichData, and bidirectional reflection between Go and Puppet types and values.
+Manages the Puppet Type System, dynamic typed values, Puppet compatible serialization of RichData, and bidirectional reflection between Go and Puppet types and values.

 ### wfe